hortulanusT/dynLattice/NOTES.md

 - `StdShape` for local coordinates and `Shape` for global coordinates
 - `./jive xyz.pro |c++filt` for nicer stack traces
 - `JEM_PRECHECK` gets executed always, `JEM_ASSERT` only in non-optimized mode

-# :hourglass_flowing_sand: Ideas for the future
-- Modal Reduction for Homogenization
-  - dynamic homogenization for micromorphic continuum
-- Nonlocal Homogenization for dynamics